MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 - If you have feedback such as a feature that you really want to see, use the Feedback Hub.
 - If you see a bug or unexpected behavior - use the Feedback Hub and check the “This is a bug” check box.
-- TBD >> newsgroup - use the existing WINDBG?

 ![Screen shot of feedback hub showing feedback options including the add new feedback button](images/windbgx-feedback.png)